 The project has been a great collaboration with Deakin University School of Architecture, Gordon Institute of TAFE, the manufacturer FormFlow, and many other generous companies and individuals.

 As you well know, the issue of the homeless in our community sadly continues.
 Samaritan House Geelong fills a vital role in supporting men who find themselves – often for a myriad of issues – without a place to live safely.
 We work with and assist some of the most disadvantaged people in our community.

+Your previous support for the work of Samaritan House Geelong with homeless men has been outstanding.
 If at all possible, we would greatly appreciate your consideration of a donation for this year’s Winter Appeal.
-Donations, which are fully tax deductible, can be made through our website.
+Donations, which are fully tax deductible, can be made through this website.

 Keith Fagg OAM